-Resignation: If by nonpayment of dues, an INCE Member indicates his desire to discontinue his membership, he should be encouraged to submit a letter of resignation to the INCE Vice President-Membership.
-A copy of this Policy Statement may be sent to the resignee with the response from the INCE Vice President-Membership.
+Resignation: If by nonpayment of dues, an INCE Member indicates the desire to discontinue membership, we encourage that person to submit a letter of resignation to the INCE Vice President for Membership.
+A copy of this Policy Statement may be sent to the resignee with the response from the INCE Vice President for Membership.

-Reinstatement: In the event a former INCE Member who was not Board Certified and who has resigned wishes to be reinstated after a lapse of one or more years, he or she submits a written request containing all of his or her current INCE contact information, addressed to the INCE Vice President-Membership in care of the INCE Membership Secretariat.
+Reinstatement: In the event a former INCE Member has resigned, and wishes to be reinstated after a lapse of one or more years, he or she must submit a written request, addressed to the INCE Vice President-Membership in care of the INCE Membership Secretariat, containing all of his or her current INCE contact information.

 Removal: Members and Associates receive renewal notices for their annual dues on a monthly basis starting in November preceding the calendar year of membership.
 If dues are not paid as of the following April 1 of that calendar year, the Member or Associate is dropped from the active membership rolls.
 Membership can be renewed by contacting the INCE Business Office to pay the current dues amount.